-{\it Diffusion - finite-wavector analysis.} Transport can be analysed also by considering finite wavevector $q>0$ correlations in closed systems with PBC.
+Transport can be also analysed by considering finite wavevector $q>0$ correlations in closed systems with PBC.
 In particular, we evaluate the time-dependent spin structure factor $S(q,t)$ as correlations of the operator $S^z_q = (1/\sqrt{L}) \sum_j \mathrm{exp}(i q j) S^z_j$ for the smallest nonzero $q=2 \pi/L$.
 The numerical procedure is again MCLM in analogy to $\tilde \sigma(\omega)$, Eq.~(\ref{kubo}), now for $S(q,\omega)$.
-Large number $M_L \sim 10^4$ allows to extract time-evolution for $S(q,t)$ up to $t \gg 100$.
+Large number $M_L \sim 10^4$ allows to follow the time evolution for $S(q,t)$ up to $t \gg 100$.
 Consequently, effective (time-dependent) diffusion can be extracted as ${\cal D}_q(t) = - \dot S(q,t)/[q^2 S(q,t)]$ \cite{steinigeweg11}.
 It is evident that in normal systems such procedure yields constant ${\cal D}_q(t \to \infty) \sim {\cal D}$.
-We argue and confirm numerically that the stationary values ${\cal D}_q(t)$ can be interpreted as corresponding to the GC average for given system, since operator $S^z_q$ creates an inhomogeneous magnetization $S^z_i$ distribution.
+We argue and confirm numerically that the stationary values ${\cal D}_q(t)$ can be interpreted as corresponding to the GC average for given system, since operator $S^z_q$ creates an inhomogeneous magnetization $S^z_i$ distribution, in contrast to $j_s$ in Eq.~(\ref{kubo}) related to $q=0$ and fixed $S^z_{tot}$.
 Results for normalized $S(q,t)$ (shown in log scale as inset) and extracted ${\cal D}_q(t)$, as calculated within MCLM for $L=28$, are presented in Fig.~\ref{fig4}.
 For the integrable system $\delta h =0$ it has been already noticed \cite{steinigeweg12} that ${\cal D}_q(t) \sim {\cal D}_I$ exhibit a plateau at intermediate $t<\tau_L$, corresponding to dissipationless diffusion.
 In contrast, for longer times, the ${\cal D}_q(t > \tau_L) \propto t$ reflects the relaxation of the Gaussian decay of $S(q,t)$ \cite{steinigeweg12}.
 The same behavior persists (at least for reachable $t$) for weak perturbations $\delta h$.